Karen Tintori: Early life

-Tintori was born East Lansing, Michigan.
+Tintori was born in East Lansing, Michigan.
 Her father, Raymond, a World War II veteran and Michigan State University graduate, had married a Sicilian American named Joanne two years earlier against the advice of his first-generation Italian-American mother.
 When she was six weeks old, the new family moved out of their trailer and headed west to Detroit.
 Tintori was raised in the 1950s and early 1960s, the oldest of three children in a close-knit working-class neighborhood near the predominantly Polish enclave of Hamtramck.

 Caught between the values of the old world and a post-war society teeming with change, Tintori's early life was both simple and conflicted.
 While she fully embraced her Italian heritage, she questioned some of the teachings of the Catholic Church.
 Her liberal parents encouraged her to be inquisitive and fulfill her potential but to be aware that she still lived in a world of limitations.

 Education

 Tintori was among that first generation of "liberated" women encouraged to obtain a college education.
 She has described her transition from salutatorian of a class of 36 at St. Augustine High School to Detroit's Wayne State University in the mid 1960s as life changing:

 Tintori majored in journalism and became a stringer for The New York Times.
-She joined the student newspaper, The Daily Collegian, as a staff writer just before New Leftists gained control of the paper in 1967 and changed its name to The South End.
+She joined the student newspaper, the Daily Collegian, as a staff writer just before New Leftists gained control of the paper in 1967 and changed its name to The South End.
 While other reporters jumped ship, she stayed on, continuing to write stories free of the political dogma that pervaded the rest of its content.
 There, she met and started dating another reporter and future law student, Lawrence Katz, who would later become her husband.

 Tintori was acquiring an identity.
 These new people and new ideas changed her dramatically, but she was not a rebel.
 While she was seriously contemplating conversion to Judaism, she wanted her parents' understanding if not approval.
 While she shared the tenets of the new feminism, she looked forward to competing in the two traditional Italian beauty contests scheduled for 1968, her sophomore year.
 That year, she became Miss Detroit Fruit Vendors' Association and Miss Columbus Day.

 Tintori earned an undergraduate degree in journalism from Wayne State University in 1970.